The historic Chinatown in Mauritius was fading. A new generation reclaimed it.

 When slavery was fully abolished in 1835, the British bought in indentured servants from India whose descendants now make up around 70% of the population.

-The first wave of Chinese immigrants to Mauritius took place during the 1780s.
+The first big wave of Chinese immigrants to Mauritius took place during the 1780s.
+But there has been a small Chinese presence in Mauritius since the 1600s when the Dutch bought over indentured laborers.
 The melting pot of these various cultures forms the basis of the island's Creole language and customs.

 While Mauritian Chinese make up less than 3% of the island's population, today, Chinatown's Hua Lien social club has about 1,600 Chinese members.